+Asparagus is one of the many reasons I love spring.
 I adore asparagus.
 It’s so easy to prepare, and its unique flavor compliments a variety of entrée dishes.
 Asparagus has many health benefits; it’s rich in fiber and a natural diuretic.
 It’s also high in potassium and folate, both of which are important for heart health.
+Roasting brings out natural sweetness in the asparagus, and makes it tender but not mushy (like boiling or steaming sometimes does).

 If you don’t normally enjoy the flavor of this wonderful vegetable, I dare you to try it this way.
 You might just change your mind.